 Some skeptics claim these appearances were not physical.
 But the evidence is indisputable.
 Each of these post-resurrection appearances was undoubtedly the physically resurrected Jesus.

 Why am I so confident of that?
 I am because, in all eleven instances, Jesus was seen and heard.
-In addition, he was touched four times (*) and physically ate four times (#).
+In addition, witnesses touched him four times (*) and physically ate with him four times (#).
 He exhausted every possible way to prove his appearances were physical.
 Think about it.
-A spirit has no physical presence.
-It can’t be touched or eat food, can it?
+Because a spirit is not physical, it cannot be touched or eat.